aletheia-labs/qp-zk-circuits-rm/wormhole/README.md

 - `secret`: A confidential, randomly generated value unique to the prover, often serving as a primary secret for deriving other transaction components.
 - `storage_proof`: A storage proof of a Merkle Patricia trie proving inclusion of the transaction event.
-- `funding_nonce`: A unique, random number used in conjunction with the secret and funding_account to derive the nullifier.
+- `transfer_count`: A globally unique ID for a transfer.
+Gets incremented with each transfer, ensuring that each transaction is unique.
 - `funding_account`: The private key or identifier associated with the source of the funds, used to derive the nullifier and confirm ownership.
 - `unspendable_account`: A private identifier derived from the secret that, when hashed, provides a verifiable unspendable (burn) address.